 Members of the Training Committee may have informal discussions throughout the internship year through telephone calls, emails, during site visits by the Internship Consortium Director, or during quarterly committee meetings.
-In addition, at any time during the training year, the intern may call on any or all members of the Training Committee for support or guidance.
-Each member of the Training Committee takes responsibility for informing the other members of the Committee about any concerns regarding the intern, the intern's site, or other aspects of the Consortium that may be affecting the intern's training experience or ability to meet program aims.
+In addition, at any time during the training year, the intern may call on any or all members of the Training Committee takes responsibility for informing the other members of the Committee about any concerns regarding the intern, the intern's site, or other aspects of the Consortium that may be affecting the intern's training experience or ability to meet program aims.
 The Training Committee is also convened formally in accordance with the Due Process procedures outlined in this Manual, and the Committee follows all procedures outlined in the Due Process Section of this Manual when those procedures are implemented.

-Training Committee members for the 2023-2024 training year include: Dr. Jade Logan, Dr. Paula Boulware-Brown, Dr. Rebecca Bubb, Dr. Joseph DiCondina, Dr. Dana Lehman, Dr. Jessica Lax, Dr. Anissa Moody, Dr. Joshua Saks, & Dr. Diane Sizer.
+Training Committee members for the 2024-2025 training year include: Dr. Jade Logan, Dr. Paula Boulware-Brown, Dr. Joseph DiCondina, Dr. Dana Lehman, Dr. Jessica Lax, Dr. Anissa Moody, Dr. Joshua Saks, & Dr. Diane Sizer.